 That’s a big potential issue, because even though a microservice architecture incorporates many connected services, it faces the same performance and reliability demands as other development approaches.
 Ensuring your data is always available around the world is another challenge, for example.
 To ensure your applications remain available at all times, you need a database that is fault tolerant at all levels.

 Developers leverage microservice architectures to build better apps.
 Selecting the right data model is essential for speeding time to market, and more importantly it optimizes

-A microservice may employ a data model based on key-value, graph, JSON, time series, and search engines, among other things.
+A microservice may employ a data model based on key-value, JSON, time series, and search engines, among other things.
 But that means “many microservices will use a database per service,” the InfoBrief notes, which “increases the number of databases, the number of software components accessing databases, and the need for databases to be included in modern workflows.”
 That’s why, as noted above, database management with microservice apps is a top-three challenge for nearly a third (32%) of respondents.